fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 ---
-title: Line, Area and Column charts | FusionCharts
+title: Create Column charts | FusionCharts
-description: The FusionCharts Suite XT standard charts are simple charts used to plot single-series data.
+description: The FusionCharts Suite XT standard charts are simple charts used to plot data.
-heading: Line, Area and Column charts
+heading: Create Column charts
 ---

 > These chart types belong to **FusionCharts XT**.